siddou/siddou.github.io/_posts/2021-03-09-aws-solutions-architect-notes.md

   - SQL Server
 - Multi-AZ deployments
 - use IAM DB Authentication
+- **IAM database authentication** - authenticate to your DB instance
 - RDS event notification can only send data to an Amazon SNS topic, and not directly to a Lambda function
 - **Enhanced Monitoring** - provides metrics in real time for the operating system (OS) that your DB instance runs on, stored for 30 days in the CloudWatch Logs.

 #### Aurora

 - **Amazon Aurora Global Database** - is designed for globally distributed applications, allowing a single Amazon Aurora database to span multiple AWS regions.
 It replicates your data with no impact on database performance, enables fast local reads with low latency in each region, and provides disaster recovery from region-wide outages.
 - use **custom endpoint** to map each connection to the appropriate instance or group of instances based on your use case.
+- **Amazon Aurora Serverless cluster** - on-demand, auto-scaling configuration for Amazon Aurora.
+Meet the needs of the application’s peak load and scales back down when the surge of activity is over.

 ### S3